measty/WSIStitcher/README.md

-# General purpose WSI stitcher for WSI level inference using a patch-based model.
+# General purpose WSI stitcher

+Intended for WSI level inference using a patch-based model.

 It can also be used with model set to None, in which case a dummy 'pass through' model will be created.
 This can be used for things like format conversion to tiff, masked rebuilding, or mpp conversion.